-Today, I wanted to share 7 different alternatives Christmas trees that are great space-savers for any room in the home.
+Today, I wanted to share some different alternatives Christmas trees that are great space-savers for any room in the home.
 Many of these give the illusion of a tree but are flat against the wall so if you have precious little room to spare, you can still have the tradition of a tree without infringing on your floor space!

 The Poster Tree

 Could this be the easiest tree you’ve ever decorated?
 Quite possibly!
 A simple poster does all the hard work for you – simply use some colourful washi tape to apply to the wall, string a few garlands across and set a small table for presents underneath.
 Job done!